This country-specific Q&A provides an overview of Private Client laws and regulations applicable in Italy.

 An exemption from inheritance and gift tax applies to transfers to public entities or legally recognised foundations or associations having the exclusive purpose of assistance, study, scientific research, education, instruction or any other purpose with public benefit.
 The exemption also applies to transfers to legally recognised public entities and foundations and associations other than those mentioned above, as long as such transfers be made for the purposes indicated above (assistance, etc.).
 Both the exemptions also apply to foreign public entities and associations and foundations established in EU or EEA Member States, or, subject to a requirement of reciprocity, established in other foreign states.

 How is real property situated in the jurisdiction taxed, in particular where it is owned by an individual who has no connection with the jurisdiction other than ownership of property there?

-Such real property is subject to wealth tax on Italian real estate (IMU), which is levied at the general rate of 0.76% on the deemed value of the property resulting from the Land Registry.
+Such real property is subject to wealth tax on Italian real estate (IMU), which is levied at the general rate of 0.86% on the deemed value of the property resulting from the Land Registry.
 If the property is rented out, then the rental income is subject income tax.
-Upon certain conditions, the rental income from an Italian real property can be subject to an optional flat tax at the 21% rate on the gross rent, rather than progressive tax rates on the rental income.
+Upon certain conditions, the rental income from an Italian real property can be subject to an optional flat tax at the 21% rate on the gross rent (under certain specific circumstances a 10% rate may apply), rather than progressive tax rates on the rental income.
 The real property is also exposed to inheritance and gift tax (if the reported value is at least equal to the aforementioned deemed value, and then the reported value cannot be challenged by the tax authorities).
-Capital gains from the sale of the real property are not taxable provided that either the property was inherited or it has been owned for at least 5 years.
+Capital gains from the sale of the real property are not taxable provided that either the property was inherited, or it has been owned for at least 5 years.

 Are taxes other than those described above imposed on individuals and, if so, how do they apply?